Jaydip0724/fraud-detection-system/docs/model_explanation.md

 - **False Negatives** (missed fraud): Typically very costly as they result in direct financial loss
 - **False Positives** (false alarms): Lead to customer friction and operational costs

-Our model evaluation incorporates a cost matrix that assigns appropriate weights to these error types, ensuring the model optimizes for business impact rather than just statistical metrics.
+My model evaluation incorporates a cost matrix that assigns appropriate weights to these error types, ensuring the model optimizes for business impact rather than just statistical metrics.

 ## Threshold Selection

-Instead of using a fixed probability threshold for classification (e.g., 0.5), we employ an optimized threshold that maximizes the F1-score on our validation set.
+Instead of using a fixed probability threshold for classification (e.g., 0.5), I employ an optimized threshold that maximizes the F1-score on my validation set.
 This threshold is regularly recalibrated as the model is updated.

 ## Limitations and Considerations